-Organizations seeking to apply for funding should review the program guidelines below and schedule a conversation with the Foundation office prior to submitting a proposal.
+Organizations seeking to apply for funding should review the program guidelines below and contact us at info (at) jfew (dot) org prior to submitting a proposal.

 - Demonstrate potential to benefit JFEW recipients, alumnae or a pool of women meeting JFEW’s eligibility requirements;

 - Share common goals or goals that are aligned with the Foundation’s two umbrella grant Programs (College and Heritage);

 - Serve a research and development function, increasing knowledge and

 improving capacity to identify, evaluate and improve outcomes for

 - Articulate a compelling connection to the Foundation’s mission.

 A public-private partnership between City University of New York, the Department of Education, the Mayor's office and private foundations seeking to double the number of New York City students completing college degrees by 2020.

 Goddard Riverside Community Center